Garden Tips for September

 The ornamental garden

-Free plants – Take a look for seedlings around the ‘mother’ plants in the garden – NZ grasses, native trees and shrubs, and perennials such as hellebores produce ‘babies’ that you can transplant now.
+Free plants – Look out for seedlings around the ‘mother’ plants in the garden – NZ grasses, native trees and shrubs and flowering perennials often produce babies that you can transplant now.